-After the music department moved to the performing arts building in the fall of 2013, Prexy was again renovated to become the home of alumni relations, the Center for Life Beyond Reed.
+After the music department moved to the performing arts building in the fall of 2013, Prexy was again renovated to become the home of alumni programs and the Center for Life Beyond Reed.
 Looking from the entrance south of the rose garden, you will see the heritage tree European Beech (Fagus sylvatica), with leaves that turn from copper to purple in the spring.